Top English-Friendly Japanese Banks for Foreigners in 2024

 You can mail-in your English application form, saving you a trip to a local branch.
 There is an app where you can send in your application online, but this is only available in Japanese.
 Please note, they do not accept applications for corporate bank accounts via the mail-in method.

 Overseas remittance fee: JPY ¥2,000 per remittance/not dependent on the amount you remit.

-Monthly maintenance fee: As of 2022, there are no account maintenance fees.
+Monthly maintenance fee: There are no account maintenance fees.

-Domestic ATM withdrawal fees: ¥110.
+Domestic ATM fees: ¥110.
 Free for those with over 1 million yen in their account.